-This article discusses about need, scope and potentials for further investment in Bangladesh tea.
+This article discusses the need, scope and potentials for further investment in Bangladesh tea.
 Commercial cultivation of tea started in Bangladesh at Malnicherra, Sylhet in 1854.
 Since then tea has developed itself as an agro-based and labour intensive industry in Bangladesh.
 The country contributed 1.40% of world tea production and shared 0.10% of global tea export in 2010.
-Tea sector plays a significant role in the national economy through employment generation; export earnings as well import substitution and poverty reduction in rural areas.
-At present there are 172 tea estates and 357 small growers/holders have devoted an area of 116,264 ha for tea plantation out of which 56,846 ha been brought under tea cultivation in 2011.
-It provides direct employment to about one lakh twenty thousand poor people, 50% of whom are women.
-Tea industry struggling with various adversities has increased per hectare yield from 639 kg/ha in 1970 to 1245 kg/ha in 2011.
-Bangladesh produced only 59.13 million Kg of tea and consumed 58.50 million Kg of tea (370 grams/per head) in 2011.
-The scenario of Bangladesh Tea has been changing rapidly in recent years.
-Tea in Bangladesh was mainly for export oriented in the past.
-Due to increased tea drinking habit, population growth and rapid urbanization domestic consumption has been increasing at about @ 4.10% per annum.
-The rate of export has been decreasing @ 8.92% per annum due to lack of exportable surplus caused by a slow rate increase in production, i.e. @ 1.03% per annum, for the last 10 years (from 2002 to 2011).
-For instance, in the 1980s (1980-1989) Bangladesh exported on an average 68%, in the 1990s (1990-1999) 50%, in the 2000s (from 2000 up to 2009) 19% and in the 2010s (2010-2011) 2% of its produce.
-If these trends continue, export will soon shrink to standstill and even the country will a net importer of tea to meet local demand by 2016.
-Total turnover of Bangladesh Tea Industry was about Tk.9232.56 million, internal consumption accounts for about Tk.9134.19 million and export of tea Tk.229.53 million in 2011.
-The rate of investment in tea is very low, i.e. 3.64% per annum (1979-2008), which has caused a slow growth of tea production.
-The sharp increase in internal consumption of tea with tight supply has resulted in an extraordinary demand for tea in Bangladesh.
-At its present rate of increase population will be about 182.31 million and domestic requirement of tea will be about 84.06 million kg (461 grams/per head) and production will be 73.63 million kg by 2025.
-Thus production must be increased by investments in field, factory, labour welfare and human resource development to meet internal demand and maintain export share to earn foreign exchange.
-This article has analyzed systematically for assessing the amounts of investment to be required in different fields for sustainable development of Bangladesh tea industry.
+Tea sector plays a significant role in the national economy through employment generation, export earnings as well as import substitution and poverty reduction in rural areas.
+At present there are 172 tea estates and 357 small growers/holders with an area of 116,264 ha for tea plantation out of which 56,846 ha was brought under tea cultivation in 2011.
+It provides direct employment to about one lakh twenty thousand people, 50% of whom are women.
+Tea industry though struggling with various adversities, has increased per hectare yield from 639 kg/ha in 1970 to 1245 kg/ha in 2011.
+Bangladesh produced only 59.13 million Kg of tea, consumed 58.50 million Kg (370 grams/per head) and exported 1.47 million Kg and imported 5.79 million kg of tea in 2011.
+The scenario of Bangladesh Tea has changed rapidly in recent years.
+Tea production in Bangladesh was mainly export oriented in the past.
+Due to increased tea drinking habit, population growth and rapid urbanization, domestic consumption has been increasing at about @ 4.10% per annum.
+The rate of export has been decreasing @ 8.92% per annum due to lack of exportable surplus caused by a slow rate of increase in production, i.e. @ 1.03% per annum, for the last 10 years (from 2002 to 2011).
+For instance, in the 1980s (1980-1989) Bangladesh exported on an average 68%, in the 1990s (1990-1999) 50%, in the 2000s (from 2000 up to 2009) 19% and in the 2010s (2010-2011) only 2% of its produce.
+If this trend continues, export will soon shrink to standstill and the country may even be a net importer of tea to meet local demand by 2016.
+Total turnover of Bangladesh Tea Industry was about Tk.9232.56 million, internal consumption about Tk.9003.03 million, and export of tea Tk.229.53 million in 2011.
+The rate of investment in tea is very low, i.e. 3.64% per annum (1979-80 to 2008-2009), which has resulted in a slow growth in the production of tea.
+The sharp increase in internal consumption has resulted in an extraordinary increase in the demand for tea in Bangladesh.
+At its present rate of increase population will be about 182.31 million and domestic requirement of tea will be about 84.06 million kg (461 grams/per head) while production will be 73.63 million kg by 2025.
+Thus production must be increased by investments in field, factory, labour welfare and human resource development to meet internal demand and enhance exports to earn foreign exchange.
+This article presents an estimate of the amount of investment that will be needed in different fields for sustainable development of Bangladesh tea industry.